naga-gullipalli/Societe-Generale-/README.md

 Database used in meamory datase.

- Client for the above API is developed in Angular 9 -->
+ Client for the above API is developed in Angular 9 using Visual Studio Code -->

  Only get is implemented on Client to get existing FX Quotations.